wadpac/GGIR/docs/articles/GGIRParameters.md

 #### clevels

-Not fully operational yet, to be actived in 2025.
+Not fully operational yet, to be activated in 2025.
 Numeric vector (default = c(30, 150)) with length 2 to indicate cadence ranges used when summarising step counts, if available.
 When set to NULL, step counts will not be summarised in part 5 output.